greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 	sbatch batchvideos.slurm

 This will download all the videos, and then transcribe them into the transcripts/ folder.
+You can edit the .slurm file to change parameters, as currently it will download only 100 videos, 15 at a time, seperated by 5 minute intervals.

 You may also need cookies.txt in this directory.
 Create the file, and use a cookies extraction extension to paste them into this file.
 This is due to YouTube blocking mass downloads of videos.